Krakow nature reserves

 A walk through Cracow

-travels to cracow Many of the foreign trips aimed at visiting Polish historic sites and exploring the history of our country, goes to Cracow.
+Many of the foreign trips aimed at visiting Polish historic sites and exploring the history of our country, goes to Cracow.
 Exploring the history of this country is also becoming a great opportunity to learn about Polish history.
 Therefore stroll around the city is organized with a guide who can talk interestingly about the different monuments and at the same time speak foreign languages and easily establishes contacts with people.
 In addition to being reflected in Cracow.
 Polish history, that there is also a variety of attractions, which can be used to organized trips to this city.
 One such attraction is just hanging out on the city market and find a variety of souvenirs, and other walks in the city parks.

 History of Cracow after 1918